 Stay tuned for more progress on the west riverfront project in the future.

 The Dequindre Cut Greenway is an urban recreational path that opened to the public in May of 2009.
-The 1.5-mile greenway, developed through a public, nonprofit and private partnership which includes the federal government, City of Detroit, the Community Foundation for Southeast Michigan and the Detroit Economic Growth Corporation, offers a pedestrian link between the east riverfront, Eastern Market and several residential neighborhoods in between.
+The two-mile greenway was developed through a public, nonprofit and private partnership—comprising the federal government, City of Detroit, the Community Foundation for Southeast Michigan and the Detroit Economic Growth Corporation—and offers a pedestrian link between the East Riverfront, Eastern Market and several residential neighborhoods in between.